20 Christmas Europe Breaks For Every Budget

 13. Krakow, Poland

-Winter city breaks in Europe don’t have to break the bank and Poland’s cutest city is renowned for affordability.
+Winter city breaks in Europe don’t have to break the bank, and Poland’s cutest city is renowned for affordability.

 Krakow is one of the most Christmassy destinations on Earth!

-The city is beautifully decorated, with Christmas trees, lights and ornaments.
+The city is beautifully decorated, with Christmas trees, lights, and ornaments.

-Krakow has a world-famous Christmas Market.
-It starts at the end of November and lasts until the end of Christmas.
+It starts at the end of November and lasts until Christmas.

-If you go there, be sure to try Grzaniec Galicyjski.
-It is traditional Polish mulled wine with cinnamon, cloves and all the other warming spices.
-Yummy!
-Into festive booze?
-Check out this Christmas cocktails post.
+It is a traditional Polish mulled wine with cinnamon, cloves, and all the other warming spices.

-By Karolina & Patryk | Karolina & Patryk – check out our 3-day itinerary here.
+By Karolina & Patryk | Karolina & Patryk

 14. London at Christmas

-Oxford Street and Regent Street, twinkling in the glow of a thousand of lights.
-Famous department stores, such as Harrods and Fortnum and Mason decked out in their Christmas finery, with stunning festive window displays (and each with their very own Father Christmas).
+Famous department stores, such as Harrods and Fortnum, were decked out in their Christmas finery with stunning festive window displays, each with their very own Father Christmas.

 Children’s pantomimes and the giant Christmas trees at Trafalgar Square and Covent Garden.